dvg36/tractus-x-umbrella/docs/user/guides/data-exchange/provide-data.md

 > **Note**
 >
-> Alice can only see the offered data if a Access Policy was assigned.
+> Alice can only see the offered data if an Access Policy was assigned.

 ### Step 1: Request contract offers